rajeesing/cdc/README.md

 ZooKeeper isn’t memory intensive when it’s working solely with Kafka.
 Much like memory,  ZooKeeper doesn’t consume CPU resources heavily.
 However, it is best practice to provide a dedicated CPU core for ZooKeeper to ensure there are no issues with context switching.

-With the popular gain of docker, to spin such systems is become easy and don't have maintain dedicated systems to spin those services.
-This is the one of the cost effective solution that uses docker configuration to spin container and utilize for our need.
-Below is the docker-compose file to run the containers and establish communication between each other.
+With the popular gain of docker, spinning such systems has become easy, and don't have maintain dedicated systems to spin those services.
+This is one of the cost-effective solutions that uses docker configuration to spin containers and utilize them for our needs.
+Below is the docker-compose file to run the containers and establish communication with each other.

 **docker-compose.yaml**
 ```